Entner–Doudoroff pathway: Conversion of glucose-6-phosphate to 6-phosphogluconolactone

-The G6P is then converted to 6-phosphogluconolactone (6PGL) in the presence of enzyme glucose-6-phosphate dehydrogenase (an oxido-reductase) with the presence of co-enzyme nicotinamide adenine dinucleotide phosphate (NADP^{+}), which will be reduced to ADPHalong with a free hydrogen atom H^{+}.
+The G6P is then converted to 6-phosphogluconolactone (6PGL) in the presence of enzyme glucose-6-phosphate dehydrogenase (an oxido-reductase) with the presence of co-enzyme nicotinamide adenine dinucleotide phosphate (NADP^{+}), which will be reduced to NADPH along with a free hydrogen atom H^{+}.

 Conversion of 6-phosphogluconolactone to 6-phosphogluconic acid

 The 6PGL is converted into 6-phosphogluconic acid in the presence of enzyme hydrolase.

 Conversion of 6-phosphogluconic acid to 2-keto-3-deoxy-6-phosphogluconate

 The 6-phosphogluconic acid is converted to 2-keto-3-deoxy-6-phosphogluconate (KDPG) in the presence of enzyme 6-phosphogluconate dehydratase; in the process, a water molecule is released.

 Conversion of 2-keto-3-deoxy-6-phosphogluconate to pyruvate and glyceraldehyde-3-phosphate

 The KDPG is then converted into pyruvate and glyceraldehyde-3-phosphate (G3P) in the presence of enzyme KDPG aldolase.
 For the pyruvate, the ED pathway ends here, and the pyruvate then goes into further metabolic pathways (TCA cycle, ETC cycle, etc).

 The other product, G3P, is further converted by entering into the glycolysis pathway, via which it, too, gets converted into pyruvate for further metabolism.